+Most experts in this field recommend one common rule, which is to establish limits for your child and do your best to stick to them.
+The AAP’s conclusion might seem obvious, but if both parents and child do not have a clear understanding of the rules, children will most likely exceed the recommended amount of time on a device.
+Research also lets us know that all screen time is not equal.
+Recommended Parent Strategy.
 New parental controls are great, but don’t let mom and dad off the hook.
 By Larry Magid I’ve long had a love-hate relationship with parental control tools that monitor or limit what kids can do with technology.

 I love that busy parents can access tools to help them carry out their responsibility to control when and how long their kids can use devices, and make sure they’re using them appropriately.
 But I hate that, over the years, some companies that market these tools use fear tactics to sell them to parents.
 A Game Plan For Managing Your Child’s Screen Time – Aaron Grill – Medium.
-We surveyed our families at The Browning School earlier this year to find out what they are most concerned about regarding their child’s digital life.
+'Irresistible' By Design: It's No Accident You Can't Stop Looking At The Screen : All Tech Considered.
+Could smartphones and other screens be decreasing the human attention span?

 Author Adam Alter thinks so.
 "Ten years ago, before the iPad and iPhone were mainstream, the average person had an attention span of about 12 seconds," Alter tells Fresh Air's Dave Davies.
-Now, he says, "research suggests that there's been a drop from 12 to eight seconds ... shorter than the attention of the average goldfish, which is nine seconds. " Alter links our diminished attention spans to the "mainstream adoption of screens. " His new book, Irresistible, explores the consequences of living in an increasingly computerized world.
-Alter says that technology is designed to be addictive and that the gratification it provides is similar to that of other addictive behaviors, such as drug abuse or gambling.
+Now, he says, "research suggests that there's been a drop from 12 to eight seconds ... shorter than the attention of the average goldfish, which is nine seconds. " Cookies are Not Accepted - New York Times.
+Log In Don't have an account?

-Sign up here » Facebook Google.
+Sign up here » Facebook.
 Parental controls on devices - Netsafe: Supporting New Zealand internet users.
 We’re asked by parents and caregivers about how they can filter, lock down or just generally control or monitor their chid’s cellphone to prevent the use of the camerablock calls or texts from certain peopleset strict usage limits or times for internet accessprevent file sharing over Bluetooth or the installation of downloaded apps Netsafe’s advice No filtering software is 100% efficient in preventing access to content.

 There will always be weaknesses in systems and some people will try to circumvent the software.
 Technological solutions are part of the solution to keeping kids safe online, but education is just as important.
 Tracking your teen with iPhone parental controls - Orchard.
 Teens are more connected than ever before, with 92% reported being online everyday.